Redemptions force U.S. mutual funds to unload Puerto Rico debt

-BOSTON, Feb 7 (Reuters) - U.S. mutual funds with heavy exposure to Puerto Rico bonds have sold off some of the cash-strapped island’s debt to meet investor redemption demands, taking heavy losses after a year-long slide in prices.
+The sellers included some of Puerto Rico’s most bullish U.S. mutual fund investors.
+Some of the funds run by OppenheimerFunds, a vocal supporter of the territory’s recent financial improvements, have sold Puerto Rico debt, according to analysts and public filings.

-The sellers included some of Puerto Rico’s most bullish U.S. mutual fund investors including OppenheimerFunds, a vocal supporter of the territory’s recent financial improvements, according to analysts and public filings.
+But Oppenheimer’s Rochester funds combined have been net buyers of Puerto Rico bonds over the past few months as its research continues to show that Puerto Rico will honor its debt obligations in full, company spokeswoman Kaitlyn Downing said.

 Funds with less exposure aren’t likely to unload their Puerto Rico debt at fire sale prices, said Daniel Hanson, an analyst at Height Securities LLC.
 They can afford to hold tight and ride out the storm.